Amos47/2400/Chapter4/Ch04_Basics.md

 ![The alignment trap](https://raw.githubusercontent.com/robertriordan/2400/master/Images/align_trap.png)

 There is a wealth of information in Figure MWSF.
 Examining first the two axes, we see *alignment* on the vertical, and *effectiveness* on the horizontal.
+The farther we move away from the bottom, left in eoither direction, the more aligned and effective we become.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.